 Know your expenses.

-Once you’ve worked out how much you’ll have coming in you’ll need to work out what’s going out.
-This should include everything from essentials like rent, power and water all the way through to monthly repayments on any debt you may have accrued over the years.
-Don’t forget to include subscription costs such as Netflix or Spotify!
+This should include everything from essentials like rent, power, and water all the way through to monthly repayments on any debt you may have accrued over the years.
+Don’t forget to include subscription costs for services such as Netflix or Spotify!

-A common mistake that people make when generating a budget is forgetting to take one-off costs into account – such as your annual car service.
-These are no less important, and by including them in your budget it’s easier to arrive at a more achievable figure for how much you can save over a year.
-If you’re worried about forgetting one of these necessary payments, it’s a good idea to include an emergency buffer in your budget, just in case.
+A common mistake people make when generating a budget is forgetting to consider one-off costs - such as your annual car service.
+These are no less important, and by including them in your budget, it's easier to arrive at a more achievable figure for how much you can save over a year.
+If you're worried about forgetting one of these necessary payments, it's a good idea to include an emergency buffer in your budget, just in case.

-Once you’ve got an understanding of your income and expenses, you’ll be able to set your savings goals for individual months and the year as a whole.
-The most important factor to keep in mind here is that you should be realistic.
-If you set yourself a huge goal and fail to meet it, it’s easy to get disheartened and slack off on subsequent months.
+The most crucial factor to remember here is that you should be realistic.
+If you set a huge goal and fail to meet it, it's easy to get disheartened and slack off in subsequent months.
 To avoid this, start off with small, achievable goals at the start of the year.
 Meeting these and seeing your bank balance grow will be the perfect motivation to both continue saving and increase your objective from month to month.